igvteam/igv.js/doc/configuration.md

 trackDefaults |  Embedded object defining default settings for specific track types (see table below). |
 locus | Initial genomic location |
-flanking  | Distance (in bp) to pad sides of gene when navigating. | 1000 searchConfig | Object defining a web service for supporting search by gene or other annotation.
+flanking  | Distance (in bp) to pad sides of gene when navigating. | 1000 search | Object defining a web service for supporting search by gene or other annotation.
 See table below.
 Optional |

 Predefined genomes